torproject/onionbalance/docs/installation.md

     software installed through the operating system package manager, and therefore is not recommended except if you know what you're doing.

-To build from source, first get the code:
+To install the [Python][] package from source, first get the code and install it using [pip][]:

+    sudo apt install -y python3-pip
     git clone https://gitlab.torproject.org/tpo/onion-services/onionbalance

-Then switch to the working copy folder and install the needed dependencies:

     cd onionbalance
-    sudo apt-get install -y python-is-python3 python3-pip
+    python3 -m pip install . --break-system-packages

+The Onionbalance executable will be available usually at your `$HOME/.local/bin` folder.

+System-wide installation from source is also possible.
+The simpler way is to invoke the last command above with `sudo`.

     sudo python3 -m pip install . --break-system-packages

+For system-wide installations, the Onionbalance executable should be available in a path like `/usr/local/bin/onionbalance`.

 ## Local installation from source